 Transportation Business Unit.
-Net sales in the Transportation business unit increased approximately 22% in the first quarter of fiscal 2009 as compared to the same period in fiscal 2008.
-Orders for the first quarter of fiscal 2009 are up approximately 16% over the same period in fiscal 2008.
-We believe that the increases in net sales and orders in this business are due to legislation passed during calendar year 2005 by the United States Congress that provided for increased spending on transportation projects, including large increases associated with intelligent transportation systems, and to our gaining market share.
-For fiscal 2009 as a whole, we expect that sales will grow in excess of 15%.
+Net sales in the Transportation business unit decreased approximately 15% in the second quarter of fiscal 2009 as compared to the same period in fiscal 2008, and year-to-date are up approximately 1%.
+Orders for the first half of fiscal 2009 are up approximately 18% over the same period in fiscal 2008.
+We believe that the increase in orders for this business unit is due to legislation passed during calendar year 2005 by the United States Congress that provided for increased spending on transportation projects, including large increases associated with intelligent transportation systems, and to our gaining market share.
+For fiscal 2009 as a whole, we expect that sales will grow in excess of 15% as compared to fiscal 2008.
+The lower level of sales growth as compared to orders is the result of timing as driven by our customers.

 International Business Unit.
-Net sales in the International business unit in the first quarter of fiscal 2009 as compared to the first quarter of fiscal 2008 were up 285%.
-Orders were down approximately 3% in the same period.
-The increase in net sales in the first quarter was attributable to large orders booked in the fourth quarter of fiscal 2008 for a rail station in Beijing and a network of displays in the U.K. that converted to sales in the first quarter of fiscal 2009.
+Net sales in the International business unit in the second quarter of fiscal 2009 as compared to the second quarter of fiscal 2008 were down approximately 6% and on a year-to-date basis are up approximately 86%.
+Orders were down approximately 1% for the first half of fiscal 2009 as compared to fiscal 2008.
+Orders have not lived up to expectations year-to-date, but we remain optimistic that we can achieve sales growth of more that 20% for fiscal 2009 as compared to fiscal 2008.
+The increase in net sales on a year-to-date basis was attributable to large orders booked in the fourth quarter of fiscal 2008 for a rail station in Beijing and a network of displays in the U.K. that converted to sales in the first quarter of fiscal 2009.
 Due to the focus on large contracts in this business unit and the small number of contracts actually booked, volatility is not unusual.
-We expect international sales in the second quarter of fiscal 2009 to decline and then increase again in the second half of the fiscal year.
-Overall, we are making considerable investments in growing our business internationally, where we do not have the same market share as we do domestically, and we believe net sales will increase significantly in fiscal 2009 as compared to 2008.
-We continue to see success with our efforts in Asia and, as a result of our expanding line of ProTour® products and the relationships we have developed with large repeat customers, we expect that European sales will also increase.
+Overall, we are making considerable investments in growing our business internationally, where we do not have the same market share as we do domestically.
+We continue to see success with our efforts in Asia and, as a result of our expanding line of products and the relationships we have developed with large repeat customers, we expect that European sales will also increase over the long-term.

 Advertising Revenues.
 We occasionally sell products in exchange for the advertising revenues generated from use of the products.
-These sales represented 1.6% and 1.1% of net sales for the first quarter of fiscal 2009 and 2008, respectively.
+These sales represented 2% and 1% of net sales for the first six months of fiscal 2009 and 2008, respectively.
 The gross profit percent on these transactions have typically been higher than the gross profit percent on other transactions of similar size, although the selling expenses associated with these transactions are typically higher.

 Backlog.
-The order backlog as of August 2, 2008 was approximately \$173 million as compared to \$142 million as of July 28, 2007 and \$175 million at the beginning of the first quarter of fiscal 2009.
+The order backlog as of November 1, 2008 was approximately \$134 million as compared to \$119 million as of October 27, 2007 and \$173 million at the beginning of the second quarter of fiscal 2009.
 Historically, our backlog varies due to the timing of large orders.
 The changes in the backlog were the result of the combination of the changes in orders and net sales discussed above.
+Backlog at the end of the second quarter of fiscal 2009 does not include three contracts, consisting of one for \$27 million that was executed early in the third quarter and two others totaling more than \$16 million that have been awarded and are expected to be executed prior to the end of the fiscal 2008 third quarter.